 Using a green audit

-- Once you conduct a green audit, you don’t necessarily have to change anything.
-If you’re perfectly content with the results, then good.
-In most cases though a green audit will reveal areas that could be changed for the better.
+- Once you conduct a green audit, you don’t have to change anything.
+If you’re content with the results of your audit, then good.
+In many cases though, a green audit will reveal areas that could be changed for the better.

 - If you’re not thrilled with your green audit results you can use the information to actively change how you’re living or change up the habits you’re used to.